Time to read:4 minutes

 So many of us take our indoor air quality for granted.
 We have walls and windows keeping smog out of our homes, after all.
 Even smokers often take cigarette breaks outside rather than filling their home with second-hand smoke and odors.

-But there is more to improving the indoor air quality of your home, and your family’s health may depend on it.
+But there is more to improving indoor air quality and reducing indoor pollution, and your family’s health may depend on it.

 SOURCES OF INDOOR AIR POLLUTION

 In addition to the obvious things like tobacco smoke or unventilated chimneys, there are other less obvious sources of indoor air pollution.

 • Mold and mildew